The nights are getting longer and there’s a nip in the air, which can only mean one thing: winter is on its way!

 Other times, key winter ingredients need to take centre stage.
-That’s what happens in this Riverford pumpkin soup, which gives the usually mellow pumpkin some Mexican flavour, courtesy of corn, avocado and smoked paprika, plus a kick of chilli that really warms the cockles!
+That’s what happens in this Riverford recipe for Mexican-inspired pumpkin soup, which gives the usually mellow pumpkin some Mexican flavour, courtesy of corn, avocado and smoked paprika, plus a kick of chilli that really warms the cockles!

 Leafy greens and plenty of beans